kognifai/PoseidonNext-Framework/SDK-documentation/Logging-Service.md

 # Description

 The Logging Service is used to log messages from client to a centralised repository.
 Messages are logged based upon the configuration.
-In configuration we mention the level of logs that we want to save in sever.
-E.g we may want to log only error and fatal messages.
+In configuration, we mention the level of logs that we want to save in the sever.
+E.g. we may want to log only errors and fatal messages.
 Logging service will also log the same message in client console.
-In server we would see this logs in logs folder.
+In the server, we would see this logs in the logs folder.
 When running dev-host we will see this logs in \content\logSettings.json

 # Using the Logging Service

 ## Injecting
-The logging service can be used by injecting it into a class/component, just like any standard Angular service.
+The logging service can be used by injecting it into a class or a component, just like any standard Angular service.
 ```javascript
 export class LoggingComponent {
   constructor(private loggingService: LoggingService) {